 Including a link to video content is another engaging way to provide your audience information and is especially useful for visual learners.
 You can embed a link and include an attention-grabbing thumbnail in your email, which will help drive viewers to watch your video.
 Video can be used to promote a new product, explain an event or simply make an announcement.
 This content format is also an excellent way to showcase your branding and company culture, which help humanize your brand and increase your click-through-rate.

 Use Targeted Lists Wisely

-Emails don’t use SEO or rankings to determine what page your email will land on.
+Emails don’t use search engine rankings to determine which page your email will land on.
 Instead, all emails are filtered into inboxes together, so timing might be the only ranking you can control.

-The European Union has updated its General Data Protection Regulations (GDPR) to be uniform across all member states.
+The European Union updated its General Data Protection Regulations (GDPR) to be uniform across all member states.
 Protecting the privacy and data of all citizens under one uniform set of guidelines makes it easier for all international companies to understand and comply.
-The laws formally went into effect in May 2018 and affect almost all companies worldwide.
+The laws formally went into effect in May 2018 and impact almost all companies worldwide.

 Emails must also make it easy for people to unsubscribe—and they must be able to easily find it.
 Consent of data use must stand alone from terms and conditions, so customers can clearly see what data they are consenting to give up.

-So, while collecting emails from enticing free downloads and coupons is a great way to gain more leads, make sure to have an active opt-in checkbox for subscribers.
+While collecting emails from enticing free downloads and coupons is a great way to gain more leads, make sure to have an active opt-in checkbox for subscribers.

 Email marketing can be a positive tactic for your future campaign efforts—but it is only worth investing in with the right strategy behind it.
 Ensure you’re creating a personalized experience that offers value to your audience.